Admission deadlines: Fall: January 7th - Fellowship & Application Deadline

 Additional information regarding skills courses is available on the Elliott School website.

-Law School courses—Students may, with permission of their advisor, include courses in the Law School in their major field.
-Enrolling in a LAW course also requires permission of the Law School dean of students.
+Law School courses—Students may, with permission of their program director, include courses in the Law School in their program.
+Enrolling in a LAW course also requires permission of the Law School professor and dean of students.
 Students should consult the Elliott School's Graduate Student Services office before enrolling in LAW courses.

 PPPA courses—Students may, with permission of the Department of Public Policy and Public Administration, enroll in these courses.
 If not listed here, program director permission would also be required.
 Students should consult their academic advisor within the Elliott School's Graduate Student Services office regarding appropriate next steps for enrolling in PPPA courses.